 Instead of an ultrasound scan and needle biopsy your doctor may suggest a sentinel lymph node biopsy to find out if there are any melanoma cells in the lymph glands.
 If any melanoma cells have broken away from the tumour, they are most likely to get trapped in the sentinel lymph node.

 You have sentinel lymph node biopsy (SLNB) under general anaesthetic.
-Usually you have it at the same time as the wide local excision operation to remove the melanoma.
+Usually you have it at the same time as the operation to remove the melanoma (wide local excision).
 A surgeon injects a small amount of dye or a mildly radioactive liquid into the area where the melanoma was removed.
-The dye or liquid drains away from the area into the lymph glands.
+The dye or liquid drains away into the lymph glands.
 The surgeon can see when the dye reaches the first group of lymph nodes or they can measure the radioactivity with a scanner.
 These nodes are known as the sentinel nodes.
 The surgeon removes 1 or more of these nodes and sends them to the lab to see if they contain melanoma cells.

 If the lab finds that none of the lymph nodes contain melanoma cells, you won't need to have any more nodes removed.
 And you usually won't need any further tests.

 If melanoma cells are found in the lymph glands, or if your melanoma is more than 4mm deep into the skin, you may have a CT scan.
 This scan uses a series of X-rays to create a picture of the inside of the body.
 It can check whether the cancer has spread anywhere else.
-There is information about having a CT scan in the cancer tests section.
+We have information about having a CT scan.

 Your doctor will ask you to go back to the hospital when your test results have come through.
-This is bound to take a little time, even if only a day or two.
-You will probably feel very anxious during this time.
+This is bound to take a little time.
+You will probably feel very anxious while you wait.